-1. What's the process you use for working with a business to help with this type of project or service?
+1. What's the process you use for working with a bank or credit union in this type of project or service?

 2. How do you track results for your clients?

 The answer needs to focus on what you think success should look like for YOUR financial institution.
-So if your CEO is focusing on loan growth, then the agency needs to use these revenue benchmark numbers to drive their suggested strategy and track any short-term marketing metrics back to longer-term revenue growth.
+So if your CEO is focusing on loan growth, then the agency needs to use these revenue benchmark numbers to drive their suggested strategy and track any short-term marketing metrics back to these larger long-term revenue growth objectives.

 Don't let an agency push impressions or reach on you without a strategy for generating actual conversions and positive revenue impacts.